Barbara Core Manager

 Press → or Enter to continue, ← to go back, or 'q' to cancel.

-• Enforces a minimum of 1 and a maximum equal to the detected core count
+The wizard detects the total number of cores on the host and enforces a minimum of 1 and a maximum equal to the detected count.

 Recommendations

-Avoid allocating all host cores to the VM unless the host is dedicated to Barbara Core.
+Avoid allocating all host cores to the VM unless the host is dedicated to Barbara Core; the host OS and other services need CPU cycles too.

 How much RAM (in MiB) do you want to assign to Barbara Core?